A nonamenable "factor" of a Euclidean space: Representation of a unimodular one-ended tree by a tiling; generalization to amenable graphs

-The properties in Definition \ref{maindef} are trivially satisfied by the above construction, only the third one requires some reasoning.
+The properties in Definition \ref{maindef} are trivially satisfied by the above construction (with tiles that are bounded polyhedra with finitely many 0-faces), only the third one requires some reasoning.
 So consider some fixed ball $B$ in the $\R^3$ that arose by expanding $\Z^3$.
-We may assume that $B$ has radius less than 1/3, and that the center of $B$ is in $\Z^3$.
+We may assume that the center of $B$ is in $\Z^3$.
 Choose $x\in U$ such that $V(T_x)$, viewed as a subset of $\Z^3\subset\R^3$, has convex hull that contains $B$.
 By construction, then the only tiles that may intersect $B$ are $\tau (y)$, $y\in T_x$. \end{proof}

 \Vor{{\rm Vor}}

 The next lemma will be needed to extend Theorem \ref{Tdomains} and construct an invariant tiling representation of an arbitrary amenable unimodular graph with one end.